Heat Pump F-Gas Regulations UK: What Homeowners Need to Know

 If You Are Buying a New Heat Pump

-- R290 is the safest long-term choice: It is completely unaffected by F-gas regulations and will remain available and affordable for the entire lifespan of your heat pump.
+- R290 is the safest long-term choice: Completely unaffected by F-gas regulations, and will remain affordable for the entire lifespan of your heat pump

-- R32 is still a reasonable option: With a GWP of 675, R32 is significantly better than R410A and is widely available.
-However, it is still an F-gas and could face further restrictions in the future.
+- R32 is still reasonable: With a GWP of 675, R32 is significantly better than R410A, though it could face further restrictions

-- Avoid R410A for new installations: While not yet banned, R410A is being phased out and servicing costs will increase as supply becomes more restricted.
+- Avoid R410A for new installations: Being phased out and servicing costs will only increase

 If You Have an Existing R410A or R32 System